 As a visitor, you will mainly be spared the more unfathomable aspects though will probably encounter the concept of "oppositeness".
-"Lovely weather!" said on an awful day, the worse the actual weather the better, and understatement, someone describes something really awful that happened to them followed by "It was great!" for instance.
+"Lovely weather!" said on an awful day, the worse the actual weather the better, or someone describes something really awful that happened to them followed by "It was great!" for instance.

 Understatement or overstatement are often used as comedy.
 The phrase "I've been happier" to describe being involved in a car accident or stuck in a foreign airport with a Mars Bar to last you two days, "A little local difficulty" describes the sinking of your ship or the impending civil war you have found yourself in the midst of.
 "I'm popping out for a swift half" can signify the beginning of a liver-threatening drinking binge.
 Conversely, slight hunger becomes "My stomach thinks my throats been cut".

 Most of all perhaps, it is the self-deprecation that is considered important as this demonstrates the admirable (and expected) trait of not taking yourself too seriously and being able to laugh at yourself.

 Irony can be interpreted as sarcasm and insult by those not used to it, many Brits who know each other well verbally spar without even realising they are doing it much of the time.
 It is unlikely you will personally be the direct target of insults, if you are, it is most likely to be an invitation to show you can laugh at yourself and are expected to reply wittily in kind.
 Believe it or not, it is a sign you are becoming accepted into the inner circle of that person or group.